 - be readily available when undergoing a PICS/GMP audit by authorities (national regulators)

-How to use online GMP training courses including for Annex 2 (Biologicals)
+How to use online training for compliance with PIC/S Annex 2 (Biologicals)

 Other relevant GMP Guidelines and national legislation, must be followed.
 These include, but are not limited to: